SBQ-1999/CryFold/README.md

 <summary>Use only cryo-EM density map without inputting sequences</summary>
 <br>

-If you have a protein sequence database for the species that can cover all sequences of the density map, you can run the command as follows (Otherwise, do not specify the -f parameter, and it will only return the HMM profiles predicted by Cry-Net):
+If you have a protein sequence database for the species which covers all sequences of the density map, you can run the command as follows (Otherwise, do not specify the parameter -f, and it will only return the HMM profiles predicted by Cry-Net):
 ```
 build -v map.mrc -o output -f sequence_database.fasta
 ```
-Another way to use the sequence database is under the premise of input sequences (which can be any subset of the sequences covered by the density map):
+The other way to use the sequence database is under the premise of input sequences (which can be any subset of the sequences covered by the density map):
 ```
 build -s protein.fasta -v map.mrc -o output -f sequence_database.fasta
 ```
-Both of the above applications can return a new sequence file (output.fasta), which contains sequences found in the density map based on the sequence database.
+Both of the above applications can return a new file (output.fasta), which contains sequences found in the density map based on the sequence database.

-Under the premise of not knowing any sequences, the simplest application method is to obtain an initial sequence output.fasta by not inputting any sequences and only providing the sequence database.
+Based on the premise of not knowing any specific sequences, this method can quickly obtain initial matching sequences from a protein database.
 Then, use output.fasta as the input for CryFold and run it iteratively until no new sequences are searched.
 </details>

 <details>